Bodera/quickCourse_Agile/Lesson-No-14.md

 # Iteration mechanics

-Welcome back to another lesson on the Agile Bootcamp.
-In this section __Iteration Mechanics__ we will start taking our good plans, and turn all those good intentions into something our customers can use: __working software__.
+Now we will start taking our good plans, and turn all those good intentions into something our customers can use: __working software__.

 We gonna take a look behind the scenes to discover how agile projects actually get things done through the power of the iteration.
 After that we're going to go into creating a